Just an hour north of Sydney lies a protected nature reserve and wildflower garden so ecologically precious it’s usually off limits to visitors.

 You might spot 19th-century graffiti and remnants of an old telegraph line half submerged in the bushland.
 Some of the historic traces here, from building foundations to pipes, flagstones and dry stone walls, are said to date back to 1789 — the earliest days of the fledgling Sydney colony.

 Even more precious are the traces of Aboriginal heritage hidden among the bushland here.
 You can’t miss the large engraving of a whale carved into the sandstone by the local Guringai people, for one thing.
-Chances are there are many more Aboriginal heritage sites where that came from — grinding grooves,
+And there are many other, albeit more subtle Aboriginal heritage sites where that came from if you know where to look.

 But the main drawcards for visitors are of the floral variety.
 Billed as a ‘hidden wildflower garden’, Muogamarra is regarded by many plant nerds as the best place to see wildflowers in the actual wild in the Sydney region.

 From shy violets and ground orchids to stately trees came the waves of colour, delicate and vivid, not found in any other forest lands of the earth and only to be found in the sandstone regions of ours.
 Even the winds were fragrant… Week by week, other flowers, shrubs and trees will blossom in royal processional…